brodeau/aerobulk/README.md

 *   ```rad_lw``` : (2D,real) downw. longw. rad. at surface (>0) [W/m^2]
 *   ```slp``` : (2D,real) sea-level pressure [Pa]

-(The presence of these 3 optional input parameters triggers the use of the Cool-Skin Warm-Layer parametrization)
+(The presence of these 3 optional input parameters triggers the use of the Cool-Skin Warm-Layer parameterization)

 **OUTPUT ARGUMENTS:**